symbolize-app/symbolize/rfc/style.md

 - Completely independent from widget
   - Widget should be able to consume the basic API
-- Compose classes and apply them all without duplicating rules
+- Typed properties and fluent values
+- Use style declarations inline with widgets
 - Physics-based animations

 ## Objects

-- Style
+- Declaration
 - Variable
 - Keyframes
 - Data attribute